Pruthvi-595/PI-Control-Implementation-on-TI-F28379D/README.md

 # PI-Control-Implementation-on-TI-F28379D
 This code has been specifically wirtten to generate the duty cycle to be fed into the transistor for maintaining output voltage of Buck converter.
-This repository has code files for PI control implementation on TI-F28379D along with other code files that I have written while studying the micrcontroller and code composer studio
+This repository has code files for PI control implementation on TI-F28379D along with other code files necessary